Elevating Comparative Law Discourse

 I have been asked to offer an advice by the British Association of Comparative Law (BACL) to select the guest speaker for the workshop.
 I am an expertise in comparative law.
 I have been studying comparative law for number of months.
 Therefore, I would like to recommend Professor Pierre Legrand as the guest speaker.

 Professor Pierre Legrand currently teaches law at the Université Panthéon-Sorbonne.
 Professor Legrand is a recurrent visitor at Northwestern University Pritzker School of Law.
 Every summer, he lectures on the University of Cambridge’s course in English Legal Methods.
 Professor Legrand holds a PhD (1999) from the Université Panthéon-Sorbonne, a PhD (1993) from the Lancaster University, and M Litt (1986) from the University of Oxford.
-He has a forthcoming book, titled “Negative Comparative Law (a critical conspectus on the theory of foreign and comparative research in law”, which is due publishing by Routledge in 2021.
+He has a forthcoming book, titled “Negative Comparative Law (a critical conspectus on the theory of foreign and comparative research in law”, which is due publishing by Routledge in 2021, solidifying his contribution to the domain of legal scholarship.
+For students who are seeking guidance, Professor Legrand's expertise extends in place to providing law dissertation help, ensuring success in academics.

 Whatsapp